 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Wait at least 60 minutes after you take ibandronate before you take any other oral medicine, including aluminum, magnesium, iron, or calcium supplements and antacids (such as Maalox®, Mylanta®, Tums®).
+- Take this medicine at least 60 minutes before you take any other oral medicine, including aluminum, magnesium, iron, or calcium supplements, or antacids.

 - This medicine may interact with the dye used for bone scans.